gullerya/data-tier/readme.md

 ```

 ## Basic example

+There is a growing number of examples and ready to run tutorials in the repo (docs/tutorials), but even more convenient to play with the snippets below:
+- [DataTier binding with regular DOM elements](https://codepen.io/gullerya/pen/abdmebe) - simple `input` element, its `change` event and `span` reflecting the changed value
+- [WebComponent scoped binding](https://codepen.io/gullerya/pen/xxZEvbK) - this time we have `input` tied to the reflecting `span` by an `input` event (immediate changes), while all of those scoped within a `web-component`, each instance if which has its own encapsulated model
+- ... more to come :)

 As many similar libraries do, `data-tier` also employes the two:
 * __declarative__ part of binding views to model found in HTML